 One of the ways that innovative local authorities are looking to plug this gap is by reaching out to experienced social workers from further afield.
 This isn’t a new initiative, in-fact HCL Social Care has successfully delivered a number of international recruitment campaigns over the past 18 months.
 Through an implicit understanding of the client’s needs, search and selection criteria is optimised to identify suitably experienced candidates from across the globe – typically from countries where the title of social worker is protected and the guiding principles are aligned to those in the UK.

 The cost of recruiting international candidates is comparable to the market rates for the recruitment of UK based staff.
-This is true for both ad-hoc and mass recruitment events.
+This is true for both ad-hoc and mass recruitment events which are features your ATS needs to have if you want to have long term success.
 The only risk authorities’ face is the time required for a panel to be away from the place of work, conducting interviews.

 International candidates may take a short time to adapt to UK legislation, internal systems and processes.
 However, our experience is that this transition is short and candidates carry full and complex caseloads quickly.